-Likes and comments: The number of likes and comments directly reflect if the content resonates and is able to evoke a reaction or not.
+Likes and comments: The number of likes and comments directly reflect if the content resonates and can evoke a reaction or not.

 Shares: The high number of shares means the audience finds the content relatable and valuable.

-You don’t have to take the pain to find the analytics as there are a plenty of tools like HootSuite that are helpful in tracking shares and scheduling posts.
+You don’t have to take the pain to find the analytics as there are plenty of tools like HootSuite that help track shares and scheduling posts.

-For instance, in HootSuite you get to see real-time results, insights into trends that can help you measure impact of your content across various platforms such as Twitter, Facebook, and Instagram.
+For instance, in Hootsuite, you get to see real-time results, insights into trends that can help you measure the impact of your content across various platforms such as Twitter, Facebook, and Instagram.